tomstafford/psy6422/docs/008-rmarkdown.md

 It can contain formatting - *italics*, **bold**, etc - as well as stuff like lists and hyperlinks:

 * See the formatting options in this [cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/rmarkdown-2.0.pdf)
-* Lists need a second options
+* This line just to demonstrate that this is a list

 But the real strength of Rmarkdown is you can mix text and code